 Samsung Galaxy Buds 2 review: The verdict

 While the Galaxy Buds 2 aren’t a breakout pair of earbuds, they perform well and it’s exciting to see effective noise-cancelling earphones that fall below the $150 price point.
-The Samsung Galaxy Buds 2 cost $149.99, but it’s hard to justify the Galaxy Buds 2 when the more premium Galaxy Buds Pro ($199) often retail for less than $170.
-The Buds Pro are much more durable and have a better microphone.
+The Samsung Galaxy Buds 2 cost $149.99, but these days you can often snag them for less.

-What’s the difference between the Plus, Live, Buds 2, and Buds Pro?
+What’s the difference between the Samsung Galaxy Buds 2 and Samsung Galaxy Buds 2 Pro?

-Let’s get the universal similarities out of the way when it comes to the Samsung Galaxy Buds: each model supports SBC, AAC, and the Samsung Scalable Codec.
+Let’s get the universal similarities out of the way when it comes to the Samsung Galaxy Buds 2 and Buds 2 Pro: each model supports SBC, AAC, and the Samsung Scalable, or Seamless, Codec.
 All of Samsung’s true wireless earbuds also feature touch controls and a USB-C charging case with fast and wireless charging along with Wireless PowerShare compatibility.
 IP ratings range from IPX2 to IPX7, and all but the Galaxy Buds Live include ear tips for a sealed fit.

-The Samsung Galaxy Buds are the original Galaxy earbuds
+The Samsung Galaxy Buds 2 are a big upgrade

 Samsung Galaxy Buds Live brought a new, open-type fit with ANC

 The Galaxy Buds Live ($99.83 at Amazon) are the infamous beans that directly target the Apple AirPods.
 This is the only open-type fit earphone to date from Samsung and, if the company is smart, the last too.
 The Buds Live are unique because they have noise-cancelling even though they don’t seal to the ear canal.
 It’s impressive that it works at all, but if you’re going to pay this much for noise-cancelling earbuds, you might as well buck up for the Buds 2.